gtk-rs/gtk-rs.github.io/_posts/2023-02-09-new-release.md

 date: 2023-02-10 22:00:00 +0000
 ---

 It's now time for a new gtk-rs release!

 As you might've noticed, the `gtk3-rs` projects are getting less and less attention and we intend to deprecate them in one of the future releases.
-Therefore, we recommend to anyone who didn't upgrade to GTK4 to do it.
+Therefore, we recommend to anyone who didn't upgrade to GTK4 to do it now. `gtk3-rs` will get further releases in the foreseeable future to keep up with `gtk-rs-core`, but no development effort is going to be directed towards it.
+This is already the de-facto situation for more than a year.
+Additionally, the GTK3 versions of various [externally maintained](https://gitlab.gnome.org/World/Rust) bindings will most likely not get any further releases.

-You can also find the CHANGELOG of the corresponding `gstreamer-rs` 0.20 release [here](https://gitlab.freedesktop.org/gstreamer/gstreamer-rs/-/blob/main/gstreamer/CHANGELOG.md#0200-2023-02-10).
+In addition to `gtk-rs`, various externally maintained bindings also had a new release.
+For `gstreamer-rs` you can find the CHANGELOG of the 0.20 release [here](https://gitlab.freedesktop.org/gstreamer/gstreamer-rs/-/blob/main/gstreamer/CHANGELOG.md#0200-2023-02-10).
+Most bindings [maintained as part of GNOME](https://gitlab.gnome.org/World/Rust) were also updated.

 On this note, time to go through the major changes of this release.
 Enjoy!